• Skip to primary navigation

 Burnt Cake Fix:

-If you have a burnt gluten free cake, there isn't much that can be done.
-If the burnt part is just on the bottom or top, you can cut the burn areas off.
+If you have a burnt gluten free cake, there isn’t much that can be done.
+You can cut the burn areas off if the burnt part is just on the bottom or top.
 You can use the non-burnt area and frost that, or use the remaining cake in cake pops or cakesicles (linked above in the dense cake section.)

 The Cake Is Gritty:

-If your cake turned out gritty, it means you used a gluten free flour blend that isn't milled as finely.
+If your cake turned out gritty, you used a gluten free flour blend that isn’t milled as finely.
 Usually, rice flour is the main culprit of gritty gluten free cake.

 Grit Fix: